We use third-party cookies in order to personalise your experience. Read our Privacy Policy.

 • Does the existing leadership have the bandwidth and expertise to drive the transformation?

-To answer the first question on leadership, we work through a tailored list to assess how prepared current Executives are for driving transformation.
+To answer the first question on leadership, we work through a tailored list to assess how prepared current executives are for driving transformation.
 The areas we typically spend the most time discussing are:

 • Have they experienced similar transformations historically?